Renters vs. Homeowners Insurance

 Comparing Renters and Homeowners Insurance: Bottom Line

-The main difference between renters and homeowners insurance is structural coverage — only homeowners policies protect the building itself.
-But both cover personal belongings, liability and additional living expenses.
-Knowing how these policies differ ensures you choose the right protection for your living situation.
+The main difference between renters and homeowners insurance is structural coverage.
+Only a homeowners policy covers the building itself.
+Both cover personal belongings, liability and additional living expenses, so understanding these differences helps you choose the right coverage for your living situation.

 How Renters and Homeowners Insurance Differ: FAQ